 For example, if they are bullied at school, they will not be themselves, evidenced by a sudden change in behavior.
 They will become secretive and will not be comfortable sharing the device with you, they will act like they are scared and they will try and hide the device when you are around.
 This might impact their eating and sleeping habits, so when you are close to your child and have communication with them you will be easily able to identify that they are going through something unusual and rather concerning.

 Apart from parental guidance, below is the listing of technical steps that will help to keep the kids safe.

 - Install firewalls and have parental control on the web access on their devices.

 - Have external monitoring software to track device usage.

 - Check with your ISP if they have parental controls.

-- Set up parental control on the device, this setting is available for all kind of devices available in the market.
+- Set up parental control on the device, this setting is available for all kinds of devices available in the market.

 While any kind of safety does not give you 100% surety but still this will give you confidence that you are doing every possible effort in keeping your kids safe.

-Cybersecurity management professional, having 14+ years of experience in Cybersecurity and Information service roles.
-Strong understanding of various information technology assurance frameworks like COBIT, ITIL, NIST, and ISO 27001.
-Expertise in Risk, Audit, Compliance, and Governance.
-Voluntary worked as a career consultant for students.
+He has a strong understanding of various information technology assurance frameworks like COBIT, ITIL, NIST, and ISO 27001.
+Zaid also has expertise in Risk, Audit, Compliance, and Governance.
+He worked voluntarily as a career consultant for students.

 See the social media links below to know more about the author.